wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 (WPeC 3.8+ or WooCommerce 1.4+ required), inline editing on all fields right within the spreadsheet view and a powerful Batch Update screen where you can apply multiple smart update actions to selected / all items.
 For Customers, you can see total sales for each customer and their last order details.
+You can also export data into CSV.

 It also gives the warm feeling of supporting further development of the plugin.